tdecker91/Card3D/README.md

 ## Installation

-import the project from the Godot asset library
+import the asset from the Godot asset library into an existing project

 ## Usage